DICP-1809/MS-Decipher/README.md

 ## Contact Us
 ### Group Leader:
-Mingliang Ye
+Mingliang Ye/n
 email: mingliang@dicp.ac.cn
 ### Developer:
-Jiawei Mao
+Jiawei Mao/n
 email: Mchem0077@163.com

-He Zhu
+He Zhu/n
-hzhu@dicp.ac.cn
+email: hzhu@dicp.ac.cn

 ## Exception Handling
 Log files, including information and errors, will be output when the software is running.
 If errors are encountered, users can check the error.log or ms_decipher.log file in the ‘logs’ folder to search for reasons, submit issues on https://github.com/DICP-1809/MS-Decipher or send email to glyco_decipher@163.com.